ImageMagick/Usage-Markdown/anim_basics/index.md

 That is not to say that the animation is a '[Fully Coalesced Animation](#coalesced)'.
 As the sub-frame may be a lot smaller than the virtual canvas area of the animation, but everything outside that frame will be regarded as transparent (or background), containing nothing of importance.

-For example take a look at this running bunny animation...
+For example, take a look at this running bunny animation...

 [![\[IM Output\]](bunny_frames.gif)](bunny_frames.gif)